-LGD models for low-default portfolios
+LGD models for low default portfolios

-13.16 In the following cases, the PRA expects firms to determine the effect of applying the framework set out in Appendix C to models which include LGD values that are based on fewer than 20 'relevant' data points (as defined in Appendix C):

-- (a) the model is identified for review by the PRA; or - (b) the firm submits a request for approval for a material change to its LGD model.

-13.17 In such cases firms should contact their supervisor to obtain the relevant data templates that should be populated and submitted to the PRA.
+- 13.15 We have developed a framework for assessing the conservatism of firms' wholesale LGD models for which there are a low number of defaults.
+The framework is set out in Appendix C and does not apply to sovereign LGD estimates which are floored at 45%.
+We are in the process of using this framework to assess the calibration of firms' material LGD models for low-default portfolios. - 13.16 In the following cases, the PRA expects firms to determine the effect of applying the framework set out in Appendix C to models which include LGD values that are based on fewer than 20 'relevant' data points (as defined in Appendix C): - (a) the model is identified for review by the PRA; or - (b) the firm submits a request for approval for a material change to its LGD model. - 13.17 In such cases firms should contact their supervisor to obtain the relevant data templates that should be populated and submitted to the PRA.

-Unexpected loss (UL) on defaulted assets(1)
+Unexpected loss (UL) on defaulted assets

-13.18 The CRR is unclear in how UL should be calculated for defaulted assets.
+- 13.18 The CRR is unclear in how UL should be calculated for defaulted assets.
 This was also the case for the BCD.
-The answer to transposition group question 655 on the calculation of UL for defaulted assets under the BCD referred to two approaches:

-- (a) the independent calculation approach; and - (b) subtraction of the best estimate of expected loss from post-default LGD.
+The answer to transposition group question 655 on the calculation of UL for defaulted assets under the BCD referred to two approaches: - (a) the independent calculation approach; and

-13.19 The PRA considers that both of the approaches set out in the CRD transposition group answer are acceptable in principle.

-13.20 Where an independent calculation approach is adopted for the calculation of unexpected loss on defaulted assets the PRA expects firms to ensure that estimates are at least equal, at a portfolio level, to a 100% risk-weight, ie 8% capital requirement on the amount outstanding net of provisions.(2)
+- (b) subtraction of the best estimate of expected loss from post-default LGD. - 13.19 The PRA considers that both of the approaches set out in the CRD transposition group answer are acceptable in principle. - 13.20 Where an independent calculation approach is adopted for the calculation of unexpected loss on defaulted assets the PRA expects firms to ensure that estimates are at least equal, at a portfolio level, to a 100% risk-weight, ie 8% capital requirement on the amount outstanding net of provisions.